tammakiiroha/IoT-Replay-Defense-Simulator/README.md

 - **Role models**: sender, lossy/reordering channel, receiver with persistent state, and an attacker that records and replays observed frames.
 - **Metrics**: per-run legitimate acceptance rate and attack success rate, plus aggregated averages and standard deviations across Monte Carlo runs.
 - **Command sources**: random commands from a default toy set or a trace file captured from a real controller.
-- **Attacker scheduling**: choose between post-run burst replay or inline injection during legitimate traffic.
+- **Attacker scheduling**: choose between post-run burst replay or inline (real-time) injection during legitimate traffic.
 - **Outputs**: human-readable tables on stdout, JSON dumps for downstream analysis, and automation helpers for parameter sweeps.

 ## Quick start